 Or, a thief will see exactly where you put it, wait until you paddle into the line up and then steal your wallet and phone from your car.

 The most creative storage option we have heard of is to hide your keys in a wrapped-up diaper.

 You can easily stash this diaper on the beach near your other belongings, or even somewhere in the vicinity of your car.

 Just be mindful of where you put it—it would be a bad day for you should the park ranger or beach cleaner, whose job it is to clean up the beach, come by and clean up your “mess.”

 Put Your Car Key In The Pocket Of Your Boardshorts or Wetsuit

 You may also choose to keep your car key in a zippered pocket on your swimsuit.

-Then, place your towel over your treasure.
+Then, place your towel over your treasure to mark your spot.

 Do note, though, that this is a very bad idea for those of you who are surfing on a windy day.